This article is part of a larger series on Business Financing.

 4. Organization and Management

 The organization and management section of your business plan is where you will describe how your business is structured.
-You will want to describe the legal setup of your business (e.g., sole proprietorship, LLC, limited partnership) and what impact that has on your business.
-Additionally, you will want to include information pertaining to your organizational structure and the management of your business.
+You will want to describe the legal setup of your business, the organizational structure, and the management team of your business.

 The two most important pieces of this section are:

-Describe the legal business structure of your company.
-Will your business be set up as a general or limited partnership, an LLC, sole proprietorship, or be incorporated as a C or S corporation?
-Describe the legal structure and how this structure will impact your business operations.
+- Legal structure: Describe the legal business structure of your company.
+Will your business be set up as a general or limited partnership, a limited liability company (LLC), a sole proprietorship, or be incorporated as a C corporation (C-corp) or S corporation (S-corp)?

-As part of the operations and management section of your SBA business plan, you should include a copy of your business’s organizational chart.
-The organizational chart for your business shows the management and organizational structure of your business.
-Be sure to include job titles and show the hierarchy of your management structure.
+- Organizational chart: You should include a copy of your business’ organizational chart.
+The organizational chart for your business shows the management and organizational structure of your business, with job titles and the hierarchy of your management structure.

 You will also want to describe how the management team of your business will contribute to its success.
-Provide background of your management teams successes and experience.
+Provide a background of your management team’s successes and experience.
 This information will help convince lenders that you are prepared to run your business successfully.

-- Describe the product or service you are offering
+- A description of the product or service you are offering and its pricing

 - How it benefits the customer